brendt/stitcher.io/src/content/blog/2019-04-01-list-in-php.md

 In PHP, `list` or `[]` is a so called "language construct", just like `array()`.
 This language construct is used to "pull" variables out of an array.
+In other words: it will "destructure" the array into separate variables.

+Note that the word is "destructure", not "destruction" — that's something different 😉

 Here's what that looks like: